raffaeleguidi/virtuoSOA/README.md

-# Getting started with Play (Java)
+# The Virtuoso SOA Proxy/Accelerator

-This project demonstrate how to create a simple CRUD application with Play.
-A screencast to the project exist on [playframework.com](http://playframework.com)
+This project demonstrate how to create a simple but effective reverse proxy with routing and caching capabilities